-This course will cover one of the most important aspects of dental assisting - protecting the assistant and the patient through workplace safety responding to and treating medical emergencies in the dental office will also be covered.
+This course will cover one of the most important aspects of dental assisting - protecting the assistant and the patient through proper protocol on sterilization, disinfectant and proper breakdown of the operatory.
+Responding to and treating medical emergencies in the dental office will also be covered.